 A. Current Relationships.
-A director will not be independent if: (i) the director is a current partner or current employee of MSCI's internal or external auditor; (ii) an immediate family member of the director is a current partner of MSCI's internal or external auditor; (iii) an immediate family member of the director is a current employee of MSCI's internal or external auditor and personally works on MSCI's audit or assurance or tax compliance matters; (iv) the director is a current employee, or an immediate family member of the director is a current executive officer, of an entity that has made payments to, or received payments from, MSCI for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues; or (v) the director's spouse, parent, sibling or child is currently employed by MSCI.
+A director will not be independent if: (i) the director is a current partner or current employee of MSCI's internal or external auditor; (ii) an immediate family member of the director is a current partner of MSCI's internal or external auditor; (iii) an immediate family member of the director is a current partner of MSCI's internal or external auditor; (iii) an immediate family member of the director is a current partner of MSCI's audit or assurance or tax compliance matters; (iv) the director is a current employee, or an immediate family member of the director is a current executive officer, of an entity that has made payments to, or received payments from, MSCI for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues; or (v) the director's spouse, parent, sibling or child is currently employed by MSCI.